How much alcohol does this batch have? This question sticks in the back, or front, of every homebrewer’s mind.

 How strong is it?
 We simply must know!

-Measuring alcohol content without Original Gravity (OG) is impossible to do very precisely.
-But it’s possible to get to a very close estimation with experience and some easy calculation.
+Measuring alcohol content without Original Gravity (OG) is difficult to do precisely.
+You can get a very close estimation with experience and some easy calculations.
+Refer to old recipes.
+You’ll make a good guess by how much ABV per pound of malt, and degree of attenuation.

 What is Original Gravity and is it Easy to Do?

 Taking the Original Gravity (determining the sugar content of raw beer) is recommended to each brewer as it compares the sugar content of the before and after product.

 As a winemaker takes a few drops of fresh grape-juice off the vine and squeezes it onto his refractometer (a manual light meter that measures sugar and potential alcohol) so the hydrometer (a long glass tube, to float in raw or finished beer) measures sugar and potential ABV for the brewer.

 There is alcohol by volume, original gravity, and alcohol by weight, called plato or balling.